hanshasselberg/i0rek.github.io/_drafts/bandaids.md

 title:  Bandaids considered good.
 ---

-This is going to be a non technical blogpost compared to what I have written in the past.
+This is going to be a non technical post compared to what I have written in the past.
 It touches a subject I am thinking about for a while now: bandaids aka hacks, fixmes, hotfixes and so on.
 I despised them.

 There was a time I thought a good programmer must not do this.
 I would never allow myself to take shortcuts or be satisfied with mediocre solutions.
 Today I am happily running such a bandaid myself and I think it is OK.
-In this post I am telling you why.
+Let me tell you why.

 ### The patient